 25 Useful Financial Rules of Thumb - Just about every one sentence bit of financial advice I've ever heard is listed here, from 'Pay yourself first' to 'Your mortgage should cost no more than twice your annual income' (although, I've heard as high 2.5X elsewhere).
 Some of the rules I actually disagree with (the 100-(your age) rule as a good guide to how much money to have in stocks, for example), but all are at least worth knowing, so you can form your own opinions.

-- A good explanation of how marginal tax rates work.
+How do Marginal Tax Rates Work - A good explanation of how marginal tax rates work.
 I'm not going to try to explain the concept in one paragraph, especially as J.D.'s already done an excellent job.
 Some of the conversations that resulted are worth reading, if only to see the diversity of opinions that exist with regard to tax policy.